 Trompe L'Oeil with Hunting Equipment

 Working in the latter half of the century for the bourgeois hunting market, two little-known illusionist painters thought to be brothers, developed a highly specialized facet of still life.
 These were Anthonie and Johannes Leemans whose focus was not the hunt, nor the trophy, but the actual implements involved in trapping and killing the game.
 Produced as 'over-doors', their Trompe L'Oeil paintings provided the would-be hunter with his equipment, apparently hanging ready for use.
 Hunting gear, without a game, was also painted by Philip Angel and Cornelius Biltius.

 Pronk: Sumptuous Art

 By the 1640s this new lavish ornate-ness had transformed the humble breakfast piece into a banquet.
 The food, no longer simple but including imported, expensive fruits, and lobsters not herring, was displayed with the finest tableware and glass, exemplified by the works of Abraham van Beyeren.
-However, the vanitas element remained, a warning against over-indulgence: the ivy signifying resurrection, the bread and wine, the Eucharist.
+However, the vanitas element remained a warning against over-indulgence: the ivy signifying resurrection, the bread, and wine, the Eucharist.

 Luxury even influenced the portrayal of game pieces.
-The sombre palettes were replaced in the 1660s by gorgeous blues and reds; hunting bags were velvet and hunting horns hidden behind a flurry of feathers, as in Willem van Aelst's Hunting Still Life.
+The somber palettes were replaced in the 1660s by gorgeous blues and reds; hunting bags were velvet and hunting horns hidden behind a flurry of feathers, as in Willem van Aelst's Hunting Still Life.

-17th Century Still Life encompassed an enormous artistic range which peaked by the 1670s and seemed to stagnate thereafter, perhaps because of the deaths in the 1680s and 1690s of so many of its exponents.
+17th Century Still Life encompassed an enormous artistic range that peaked by the 1670s and seemed to stagnate thereafter, perhaps because of the deaths in the 1680s and 1690s of so many of its exponents.
 What did survive, were the two aspects entrenched in the Dutch psyche: decorative hunting still lifes and the flower paintings.